The magic of up-close music: the joy of chamber music

 For more details click here>>>

-What do you think of a lineup of "classics from our town"?
+How about a lineup of "classics from my town"?

-The charm of chamber music is yet to be fully described.
+The charm of chamber music is still difficult to describe.

 I'll continue this later.